justinkahrs/anna-blog/src/content/project/manager-experience.md

 ## TL:DR

-Managers across UCSF reported difficulty locating HR information, understanding responsibilities, and navigating multiple disconnected systems.
+Managers reported difficulty locating HR information, understanding responsibilities, and navigating multiple disconnected systems.
 I led a multi-phase UX initiative to uncover these pain points, redefine the Manager experience, and create a task-first information architecture that aligns with how managers actually work.
 The result is a clearer, more intuitive, and more reliable HR website experience built on structured research, stakeholder collaboration, and evidence-based IA design.

 ---